If you are looking for ways to live a healthier lifestyle, this list of heart healthy snacks is sure to help keep you on the right track.

 - It makes you feel good

-Tips for Incorporating Heart Healthy Snacks into your Diet
+Tips for Incorporating the Best Heart Healthy Snacks into your Diet

-I am proud to share these 30 Heart Healthy Snack Ideas as a reminder that healthy food can not only be good for you, it’s also great to use for tasty snacking.
+I am proud to share these 30 Healthy Heart Snacks as a reminder that healthy food can not only be good for you, it’s also great to use for tasty snacking.
 Perhaps it’s time we all take a good look at our snacking habits to find some ways to make them more heart healthy.

-Note: Not all heart-healthy swaps and recipes are right for everyone.
+Note: Not all cardiac diet snacks, swaps and recipes are right for everyone.
 Before making any changes to your diet, you may want to talk to your doctor and should follow your doctor’s guidelines or dietary restrictions for heart disease.

-For easy access to these healthy snacks, print out this chart and attach it to the inside of a cupboard door.
+For easy access to these healthy snack ideas, print out this chart and attach it to the inside of a cupboard door.
 When you are in the mood for a snack, have a quick look to make some smart choices.